percona/cloud-tools/doc/QueryAnalytics.rst

 [QUERY METRICS PICTURE]

  For each of the metrics Query Analytics provide the historic data.
-Each of the metrics can be sorted by: Percent, Total, Average, Minimum, Median, 95%, Maximum, and Stddev to provide the additional and
+Each of the metrics can be sorted by: Percent, Total, Average, Minimum, Median, 95%, Maximum, and Standard Deviation to provide the additional and

  * Query Plan - This section shows information about the query plan for the selected query.
 Information available is: Filesort, Filesort on disk, Full join, Full scan, Query cache hits, Temporary tables, Temporary tables on disk